banool/aptos_api_dart/doc/TransactionsApi.md

 Get transactions

 Retrieve on-chain committed transactions.
-The page size and start can be provided to get a specific sequence of transactions.
-If the version has been pruned, then a 410 will be returned
+The page size and start ledger version can be provided to get a specific sequence of transactions.
+If the version has been pruned, then a 410 will be returned.
+To retrieve a pending transaction, use /transactions/by_hash.

 ### Example
 ```dart